daraghhollman/daraghhollman.github.io/content/projects/comet62P.md

 {{< img src=/images/comet62P.jpg caption="Comet 62P/Tsuchinshan 1, a beautiful photo by Adam Block (https://www.adamblockphotos.com/comet-62p-tsuchinshan-2024-01-17.html) taken on 17th January 2024, just two months prior to my observations!" >}}

-## My Project

 My final paper was entitled: "Comet 62P/Tsuchinshan 1: A photometric investigation of an evolving dust production rate and other cometary properties at small heliocentric distances post-perihelion".
 While a rather specific project, it took a considerable amount of time to determine what exactly I wanted to investigate.

-### Literature Review
-It all started with the literature review, where I investigated the current literature on comets.
-I hadn't originally wanted to study comets; My first idea was to find a suitable topic in planetary science.
-I had just finished my internship with the DIAS Planetary Magnetospheres group and was somewhat inspired.
-Unfortunately, with the 1.23m telescope at Calar Alto, there wasn't a suitable science goal and I had to look elsewhere.
-I thought the next best thing would be to study something in the solar system - comets!

-...

-### Data Analysis Review

-### Observing Proposal

-### Practical Observations
+The extensive research involved in reviewing the current literature and discovering current areas of research and methods led me towards dust emission of comets.
+This led me to more science questions relating to dust colour, dust composition, and comet radius.

-### Final Paper
+## Final Paper

 My final paper can be read in full below.
 If you wish to know any further details, please do not hesitate to [contact me](mailto:dhollman@cp.dias.ie).
+This has been written in full by myself alone, prior to external review.
+I received an A+ grade on this paper.

 {{< pdf src=/documents/comet62P_paper.pdf width=80% height=1000 class=pdf >}}